AlBannaTechno/OsamaAlBannaCV/readme.md

 # Osama Al Banna Resume

 #### Last Update Date : 2020/01/23
-Please Use [this](https://mega.nz/#F!D842mApK!D1JFDLdPXWJUrc4okvXj7g!rh4g3KrI) decrypted mega link to download/show the cv
+Please Use [this](https://mega.nz/#F!21QzFAYb!YDFikLBkTp0KznPFZU68mQ) decrypted mega link to download/show the resume

 Please Notice : To protect this file from any manipulation i signed it
 * Internally with : Foxit Phantom